 Of course, you cannot maintain an activity log manually.
 Fortunately, you can use a WordPress activity log plugin to handle this job automatically.
 All you’ll need to do is check out your log whenever you need the information it contains.

-One of the best plugins on the market for this is WP Security Audit Log.
+One of the best plugins on the market for this is WP Activity Log.
 You can download the free version on the WordPress repository.
-As of writing this, it has over 70,000 active installs with an impressive 4.5 out of 5-star rating.
+As of writing this, it has over 200,000 active installs with an impressive 4.6 out of 5-star rating.
 It’s also actively updated on a regular basis by the developers.

-There is also a premium version (starting at $89 a year) which gives you additional features such as reports, instant email alerts, and search.
-But all logging functionality is completely free.
+There is also a premium version (starting at $99 a year) which gives you additional features such as reports, instant email and SMS alerts, and search filters.
+But all logging and text-based search functionality is completely free.

-We are using the free version of WP Security Audit log in this post.
+We are using the free version of WP Activity Log in this post.
 After installing it the first thing you’ll see after activation is the configuration wizard.

 Click on “Start Configuring the Plugin” to get started.

 - Basic: Choose this option if you only want basic logging data.